Education and Training

 - Thursday 16 October 2025: (Online) 10:00am - 12:00pm

-In early 2024 the Victorian Viral Hepatitis Educator facilitated weekly lunchtime webinar sessions about all things liver disease and viral hepatitis.
-Over 11 weeks the best in the business, including St Vincent’s own Gastroenterologists and nurses plus lots of big brains in the viral hepatitis, alcohol & other drugs, data surveillance, HIV and harm reduction arenas, walked us through a topic in depth around viral hepatitis.
-Below are the recordings of most sessions - watch all nine sessions for a great overview of liver disease and viral hepatitis or pick and choose sessions that suit your area of work or interest.
+In 2024 and 2025 the Victorian Viral Hepatitis Educator facilitated weekly lunchtime webinar sessions about all things liver disease and viral hepatitis.
+Over 11 weeks the best in the business, including St Vincent’s own Gastroenterologists and nurses plus lots of big brains in the viral hepatitis, alcohol & other drugs, data surveillance, HIV and harm reduction arenas, walked us through a topic in depth around viral hepatitis and/or liver disease.
+Below are the recordings of most sessions for each year.
+Each recording is around 40 minutes.

 • Week 1: Liver Cancer Screening - A/Prof Jessica Howell